 In 2016, Sam joined a conservation volunteer mission in Peru led by the Spectacled Bear Conservation Society.
 After she returned we chatted with Sam, wanting to hear more about her time with this small dedicated scientific non-profit.
 Enthusiastically Sam accepted to share with us her experience with SBC as a wildlife conservation expert and as a volunteer.
 Here is her story…

 Sam is currently studying for a master in Biology with a wildlife conservation focus at the Miami University in partnership with San Diego Zoo Global.
-Sam’s interest is to work within communities to inspire coexistence with wildlife through education and awareness.
-She is passionate about conservation which we’ve witnessed first hand when we met her in 2015 in the context of a conservation volunteering project in Costa Rica.
+Her interest is to work within communities to inspire coexistence with wildlife through education and awareness.

 Sam: I chose the Spectacled Bear Conservation Society, also known as SBC, after attending the Wildlife Conservation Network Expo in San Francisco in 2015.
 It was my first time attending the conference, and I had the pleasure of hearing speakers from many organizations all around the globe who are in the field day after day, working tirelessly to save a particular species from extinction.
 Every talk I attended that day was informative and inspiring, however, Robyn Appleton (SBC’s founder), was beyond inspiring.
 Her presentation was passionate and impactful.
 By the end of her moving talk, I was hooked.
 I knew this was an organization I wanted to help out and volunteer with.
 I waited to talk to her after her presentation, and before I knew it, I was exchanging emails with her father to coordinate my trip to Batan Grande, Peru.